NVIDIA-NeMo/Guardrails/docs/user_guides/community/privateai.md

   config:
     privateai:
       server_endpoint: http://your-privateai-api-endpoint/process/text  # Replace this with your Private AI process text endpoint
-      api_key: your-privateai-api-key  # Optional: Not needed for the containerized version
       input:
         entities:  # If no entity is specified here, all supported entities will be detected by default.
           - NAME_FAMILY